 Diwali is India’s biggest and most important holiday of the year.
-One of the most favourite festivals of most Indians.
-Diwali is the time to enjoy the delicious sweets, light the bright lamps and have a sparkling celebration.
+One of the favorite festivals of most Indians.
+Diwali is the time to enjoy delicious sweets, light the bright lamps, and have a sparkling celebration.

-In South India Diwali is called ” Deepavali ” deriving the name from row (Avali) of lamps (Deepa).
+In South, India Diwali is called ” Deepavali ” deriving the name from the row (Avali) of lamps (Deepa).
 Hence Diwali is called the festival of lights as people celebrate by lighting diyas outside their homes to symbolize the inner light that protects from spiritual darkness.